Coefficients-Preserving Sampling for Reinforcement Learning with Flow Matching: Analysis and Methods

 For traditional diffusion methods, such as DDPM (\cite{ho2020denoising}), the sampling step is set as $1000$, so the condition $\Delta t \to 0$ is well satisfied.
 However, for modern diffusion and flow matching samplers (\cite{songd2021enoising, lu2022dpm}), the sampling step is usually less than $20$.
 With some distillation techniques (\cite{song2023consistency, yin2024one}), the sampling step can be reduced to $4$ or even $1$.
 The condition $\Delta t \to 0$ no longer holds in these settings.
 This is the fundamental reason why Flow-SDE produces inaccurate noise levels.

-Furthermore, because of the $\frac{1}{t}$ term after Taylor expansion, the approximation error will be huge around $t=0$ (Figure \ref{fig:dance-flow-error}), so it is inaccurate even when the sampling step number is high.
-We provide an alternative to bypass this issue in Appendix \ref{app:alternative}.
+Furthermore, because of the $\frac{1}{t}$ term introduced by the Taylor expansion, the approximation error will be significant around $t=0$ (Figure \ref{fig:dance-flow-error}).
+Consequently, the approximation remains inaccurate even with a high number of sampling steps.
+We provide an alternative to mitigate this issue in Appendix \ref{app:alternative}.